Winter arrives on the Nashua River Rail Trail

 You can find other presentations from the conference at The New Hampshire Rail Trails Coalition Vimeo page.

-Little things
+Little things along the way

 I love vistas from mountaintops.
 Sweeping views can take my breath away.
 They’ll always have their place for me.
 Even so, I take time to look down as I walk.
 What’s along the trailside?
 What’s in bloom this month?
 What’s that little kid ahead of me exclaiming over, pulling mom or dad aside to see?
 Little things.